Lusani/SDN-Controller-Placement/README.md

 -matplotlib:a Python plotting library

 -numpy: a library that allows manipulation of large multi-dimensional arrays and matrices

+Topologies:

+The network topologies are publicly available at Internet Topology Zoo (http://www.topology-zoo.org/).
+We have also included the internet2 topology on this page for convenience.

+SDN Control Plane

 The control plane can be implemented using ONOS, Ryu, Floodlight or OpenDayLight.However, we recommend ONOS since it has been deemed the de-facto carrier grade SDN controller.